France is a familiar country to most – at least in terms of images in everyone’s mind:

 The Champagne area in northeastern France is famous for the sparkling Champagne wine and champagne-related tourism.
 The city of Reims is a good starting point for a wine tour, as you’ll be able to visit, for example, the Champagne houses of Taittinger or Veuve Clickquot.
 The Alsace province, situated in northeastern France on the French-German border, is certainly worth a visit.
 The capital of the province, Strasbourg, has both rich architecture as well as history.

 The Rhone Alpes province in Western France is one of the most interesting provinces.
 Lyon, the third largest city in France, is certainly familiar to food fanatics, since Paris and Lyon both claim to be the number one culinary spot in France.
 The Bouchon bistros of the city are mostly well worth your while.
 There’s enough architecture, art and history in Lyon to cover a holiday of several days, especially if the holiday includes trips to the wine regions of Beaujolais, north of the city, or Côtes du Rhône, south of the city.
-The Alps and several famous ski resorts such as Chamonix, Val d’Isere or Courchevel, are situated west of Lyon.
+The Alps and several famous ski resorts such as Chamonix, Val d’Isere or Courchevel, are situated east of Lyon.

 Provence is located in the southeastern corner of France.
 The best-known attractions are the French Riviera and the city of Marseille.
 The cities of Nice, Cannes, Antibes and St. Tropez are famous high-end holiday destinations in the Riviera, where gorgeous yachts, sports cars and fashion items are a common sight.
 Contrarily, Marseille is known as a romantic, bohemian port city.
 The local kitchen in Marseille combines the original French kitchen to that of several other cultures.
 The local kitchen is one of the strengths of Marseille.